LaunchCodeEducation/lchs/src/chapters/data-and-variables/operators.rst

       1.0
       1.3333333333333333

-As you see above, even for results that are whole numbers, like ``10/10``, the data type returned is a ``float``, it contains a decimal.
+As we see above, even for results that are whole numbers, like ``10/10``, the data type returned is a ``float``, it contains a decimal.

 If we want the result of a division to be an integer, we can convert it